ngryzi/Correlation_Exercise/README.md

 ## Results

+- A scatter plot with a regression line to show the trend between Income and Age.
 - Pearson's correlation coefficient (r): 0.779, indicating a strong positive linear relationship between Income and Age.
 - p-value: 0.008, suggesting that the correlation observed is statistically significant and not due to random chance.